Velvet Acid Christ

 Velvet Acid Christ (VAC) is an electro-industrial band based in Denver, Colorado.
-The band was formed in 1990 by lead vocalist, musician, and producer Bryan Erickson (aka Disease Factory), and later featured various ex-members of Toxic Coma.
-The project gained limited popularity in Europe's underground nightclub scene during the mid-1990s with the compilation Church of Acid (1996) before expanding into other markets in the goth and industrial subcultures.
+The band was formed in 1990 by its leader vocalist, musician, and producer Bryan Erickson (aka Disease Factory), and later featured various ex-members of Toxic Coma.
+The project gained limited popularity in Europe's underground nightclub scenes during the mid-1990s with the compilation Church of Acid (1996) before expanding into other markets in the goth and industrial subcultures.
 The band's discography includes 14 albums, the latest being Ora Oblivionis (2019).

 History

 Early projects, early changes, and first albums (1990–1995)

 In the early 1990s, Erickson and Gregory, both residents of Colorado, brought together their shared interest in creating music to record a series of demos in Erickson's mom's basement.
 With the addition of Gary Slaughter and Chris Workman, the group attempted several bands, including Disease Disco Factory, a parody of then-popular Dance group C+C Music Factory.
 Following a turbulent period for Erickson and Slaughter, Workman left the group.
 Slaughter and Erickson experimented with two new side-projects, Cyber Christ and Vortex.
 Cyber Christ explored a harsh and melancholy sound that was a sharp contrast to the group's other projects.
 When Erickson discovered that the term "Cyber Christ" had been used in the 1992 film The Lawnmower Man, he renamed the band Velvet Acid Christ "in honor of a bad acid trip".
 The Vortex project was merged into Velvet Acid Christ to form one body of work.

 In 1994, Workman returned to assist with the band's self-produced Gothic-styled demo tape, Fate.
 Given encouraging response from friends, the band followed up with other self-produced albums, 1994's Pestilence, a dance-oriented album, and 1995's Neuralblastoma, a harder-sounding album.

 Erickson, along with friends and minor contributors Steve Bird and Dan Olson, started the brief-lived record label Electro Death Trip (EDT) Records to better promote these recordings.
 In 1995, the three began distributing hand-made CD copies of Fate, Pestilence, and Neuralblastoma for resale in local music shops.